pbukala-ct/ct-link-creator/README.md

 ## Usage

 1. Access the application and log in
-2. Select products from the dropdown
+2. Select products from the dropdown or add custom line items
 3. Choose currency and shipping method
 4. Select a customer (optional)
+5. Apply discount code and/or direct discount (optional)
-5. Generate the link
+6. Generate the link
-6. Use the generated link or QR code to share the cart
+7. Use the generated link or QR code to share the cart

-## Deployment

-The application can be deployed to any platform that supports Next.js applications.
-For Netlify deployment:

-1. Configure environment variables in Netlify dashboard
-2. Set the correct `NEXT_PUBLIC_BASE_URL` for production
-3. Deploy using the Netlify CLI or GitHub integration

 ## Contributing